trilinos/Trilinos/cmake/std/atdm/README.md

   arbitrary sets of packages.

-* **ATDMDisables.cmake**: Disables a bunch of Trilinos packages and subpackages not used by ATDM application customers.
+* **ATDMDisables.cmake**: Disables a bunch of Trilinos packages and subpackages not used by ATDM application customers, disables of test suites and individual tests across various builds, etc..
 This file gets included automatically in `ATDMDevEnv.cmake` (so you don't need to list it in local configures of Trilinos).
 But this file is also included in the outer `ctest -S` driver script code for ATDM builds of Trilinos which is needed for